Directed by Cecil B. DeMille

 The performances in general align rather perfectly with everything else the film has going for it, then: every single gesture they make winds up larger than life, but they make so many of these gestures you start to accept that this must've just been how large these mythic beings lived.
-Brynner is marvelous in his imperious wickedness—and, indeed, his shirtless sexual menace, insofar I don't think three scenes go by without some element of the love triangle's horniness coming in to keep things spicy—but even Brynner's one-dimensionality shades into the kind of shellshocked incredulity and grief that make a death ride into the Red Sea psychologically plausible; Baxter is here more to have fun with a woman scorned than she is to explore Nefretiri's humane contradictions, but, to her credit, she doesn't ignore those contradictions entirely; somewhere in the background, as minor antagonists, Edward G. Robinson and Vincent Price essay the kind of slimy venality they could secrete in their sleep.
+Brynner is marvelous in his imperious wickedness—and, indeed, his shirtless sexual menace, insofar as I don't think three scenes go by without some element of the love triangle's horniness coming in to keep things spicy—but even Brynner's one-dimensionality shades into the kind of shellshocked incredulity and grief that make a death ride into the Red Sea psychologically plausible; Baxter is here more to have fun with a woman scorned than she is to explore Nefretiri's humane contradictions, but, to her credit, she doesn't ignore those contradictions entirely; somewhere in the background, as minor antagonists, Edward G. Robinson and Vincent Price essay the kind of slimy venality they could secrete in their sleep.
 Heston is inevitably the stand-out, though he's also cut somewhat short: Heston and The Ten Commandments try extremely hard to humanize Moses, in a Hestony way, but the prince must eventually become the prophet, and there's no arguing they have trouble navigating Moses afterwards, giving him only a few scattered moments as a whole person rather than a traumatized instrument of the divine.

 But then, there's still something terrifically interesting about that, particularly the sheer suddenness of it, for it comes as something of a epistemological rupture at the end of a whole feature's length worth of earnest but agnostic spiritual striving; because it's Biblical and preordained, I suppose nobody even thinks to mention it, but not one single supernatural thing happens before, like, 150 minutes have passed in this film.
 And this gives The Ten Commandments' religious side an unexpected, subliminal weight: because it has spent so very long grounding itself in at least a picturebook version of reality, the shift into mythic phantasmagoria hits extraordinarily hard, and though this second phase of the film also lasts a very long time, it never stops feeling uncanny, wreathing The Ten Commandments with a heavy, sacred atmosphere that, perhaps, even benefits from optical effects that look deliriously unnatural and fake.
-God is a scary intrusion into this world, and while I have serious quibbles about how it all goes down—the abrupt defocusing of our hero's thoughts and feelings; the rather dumbassed manner in which Egyptian and Hebrew alike just keep ignoring this very angry deity who performed violent miracles, like, twenty minutes earlier; the apparent way that any homeless person can just wander into pharaoh's court to yell at his monarch whenever he feels like it—but it works wonderfully at underlining the holiness that DeMille had been seeking for much of his career, and had now finally found.
+God is a scary intrusion into this world.
+I have my quibbles about how it all goes down—the abrupt defocusing of our hero's thoughts and feelings; the rather dumbassed manner in which Egyptian and Hebrew alike just keep ignoring this very angry deity who performed violent miracles, like, twenty minutes earlier; the apparent way that any homeless person can just wander into pharaoh's court to yell at his monarch whenever he feels like it—but it works wonderfully at underlining the holiness that DeMille had been seeking for much of his career, and had now finally found.

 I didn't even actually start at the beginning, though; the very first shot of The Ten Commandments is of a literal stage.
 Priming you for what to expect, it holds on the curtains for a good twenty seconds, until finally DeMille himself comes out and just straight-up explains his movie for several minutes.
 He goes over the story; he concedes that much of it is Hollywood invention; he lays out the themes and their modern significance.
 Referring to places where humans remained in bondage, he could not be clearer if he just said "this is anti-communist propaganda."
 Altogether, it has a useful distancing effect; it fits in with the Biblical pageant he's made.
 Of course, what he does not say probably needn't be said, but The Ten Commandments is absolutely a film of 1956—eleven years after the Shoah, eight years after the foundation of Israel.
 It is not even too much to say this is the reason why this Ten Commandments exists; DeMille might have been concerned with Russians and Christianity, but it was very much the recent memory of the Holocaust that animated its production at Paramount, and, accordingly, the Holocaust resonates in every frame, or at least every frame where Baxter isn't being sexy at Heston.